-I apologize beforehand if this topic is more ‘morbid’ than my usual post, but being that the blog is a place for me to lay my thoughts, it seemed appropriate.
+I apologize beforehand if this topic is more ‘morbid’ than my usual post, but being that a blog is a place for me to lay my thoughts, it seemed appropriate.

 Recently, I was watching an episode of “Extreme Cheapskates”, my newest embarrassing guilty pleasure.
 Since I’m also a frequent blogger at All the Frugal Ladies, it should be no surprise to anyone that I’m extremely frugal in my spending – just not to the obscene (but most likely fake) nature of the people displayed in the show.